Bertram J. Rodgers: Early career

 Rodgers commanded his destroyer during the Fleet Problem XXI in April 1940, which focused on the defense of the Hawaiian area.
 He was succeeded by Leland P. Lovette on May 17, 1940, and ordered to the Naval War College at Newport, Rhode Island, where he completed Senior course in May 1941.
 Following the graduation, he was ordered to Washington, D.C., and attached to the War Plans Division, Navy Department.

 World War II

-Following the United States entry into World War I, Rodgers was promoted to the rank of captain on January 1, 1942, and transferred to the headquarters, Commander-in-Chief, United States Fleet in Washington, D.C., where he served under Admiral Ernest J. King until January 1943.
+Following the United States entry into World War II, Rodgers was promoted to the rank of captain on January 1, 1942, and transferred to the headquarters, Commander-in-Chief, United States Fleet in Washington, D.C., where he served under Admiral Ernest J. King until January 1943.
 Upon request to be assigned for combat duty, Rodgers was ordered to Hawaii, where he was appointed commanding officer of the heavy cruiser USS Salt Lake City.

 Aleutian Islands

 In early 1943, Japanese forces sent a supply convoy to reinforce their forces on the Aleutian Islands near the coast of Alaska.
 The United States responded by sending a Cruiser Division 3, consisted of the heavy cruiser Salt Lake City, the light cruiser Richmond and the destroyers Coghlan, Bailey, Dale and Monaghan, under Rear Admiral Charles McMorris.

 The U.S. forces met Japanese ships near the Komandorski islands on March 26, 1943, and during a 3 1/2-hour engagement with an enemy force of far greater strength, Rodgers handled his cruiser with such excellent judgment and skill that she was able to inflict severe damage on one heavy cruiser and lesser damage on another heavy, and a light cruiser.
 He was decorated with the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
 He also received his Navy Unit Commendation.